 How did that feel?
-I’m actually hoping you didn’t do that as it’d be pretty dumb – but you knew that.
+I’m actually hoping you didn’t do that as it’d be pretty dumb – but you knew that (unless of course you’re doing a fasted ride).
 Whatever you’re pre-ride routine currently is, one thing is for certain, you know that you need to eat something before you go.
 But why?
 Energy, in a word.
 We recently wrote this article on how many calories do we burn when cycling which shows that an average, regular riding, cyclist will burn around 500-600 calories per hour.
-On that basis, an average days ride could burn anything from 2,500 to 3,500 calories.
+On that basis, an average days ride could burn anything from 2,000 to 3,000 calories.
 Wow.
-Put it another way, that the equivalent of one to one-and-half days food intake.
+Put it another way, that the equivalent of over a days food intake.

 What you eat makes a big difference to your performance.
 Correct fuel intake will help you to make it up those steep climbs, pedal faster and recover at a faster rate too.
 It’ll make those post ride moments more comfortable and less like, omg, why did I just do that.
 Cycling is meant to be fun, so enjoying the ride is essential.
 So, start the day with a high energy breakfast, add power snacks on the bike and enjoy post ride energy meals to ensure you get your sports nutrition needs.

 Before you start your ride, it’s important to have a good breakfast.
 Being hungry leads to an increase in stress hormones, which when released into the muscles, can increase muscle breakdown.
 This is a classic cause of feeling as though you have no energy, which is true, as you haven’t taken on-board enough fuel.